MYStoyanova/GDP-per-Country-vs.-Press-Freedom/README.md

 I acknowledge the limitations I had for this research.
 For future improvements, it would be worth it to analyse the relationship between GDP per coutnry with the Press Freedom score for a longer period of time.
 Having datasets with information for 10 years would be much more representative.
 Also, expanding the analysis to non-EU countries could give interesting results.
 It is widely known that democracy and freedom of speech in the EU are fundamental for its existence; the overall score for press freedom is expected to be higher than in other non-EU countries.
 Would be interesting to observe the correlation between it and economic stability in the South American and Asian countries.

+Notes:
+1. For better reading of the results, I used "Cyprus" instead of "The Republic of Cyprus".

 Sources: